 Before I came to Pittsburgh, I worked with Dr. Hernan Makse in Complex Networks and Soft Matter Lab at City College of New York from 2015 to 2016.
 Prior to that, I obtained my master and bachelor degrees in Mathematics and Engineering from Beihang University, China.

-- 07/16/2016 I present a poster at SIAM Workshop on Network Science (NS2017) in Pittsburgh, USA.
+- 07/2017 I present a poster to introduce our recent work about anomaly detection in dynamic networks at SIAM Workshop on Network Science (NS2017) in Pittsburgh, USA.
 [Slides]

-- 09/01/2016 I launched a new homepage, the old one is here: Former Homepage.
+- 09/2016 I launched a new homepage, the old one is here: Former Homepage.

-- 05/15/2016 I moved to Pittsburgh from New York, and started my Ph.D studies at iSchool of Pitt.
+- 05/2016 I moved to Pittsburgh from New York, and started my Ph.D studies at iSchool of Pitt.

-- 06/15/2015 I moved to New York City and started my research work at Levich Institue of City College of New York (CCNY).
+- 06/2015 I moved to New York City and started my research work at Levich Institue of City College of New York (CCNY).